Rashidun Caliphate: Use of previous administrations

-The conquests begun under caliphs Abu Bakr and expanded under Umar resulted in an empire of vast size, covering a diversity of races, customs, and types of government.
+The conquests that begun under caliph Abu Bakr and expanded under caliph Umar resulted in an empire of vast size, covering a diversity of races, customs, and types of government.

 To deal with this diversity, Caliph Umar allowed the local administration of occupied countries to carry on much as before, (according to scholar Laura Veccia Vaglieri), and confined himself to appointing a commander or governor (amir) with full powers, sometimes assisted by an agent (amil), responsible directly to the empire's capital in Medina, to take care of financial matters.
 He then kept a "tight rein" on these officials.

 During his reign, Abu Bakr established the Bayt al-Mal (state treasury).
 Umar expanded the treasury and established a government building to administer the state finances.
-(Note: Some information about life under the Rashidun comes from The Ways of the Sahabah by Maulana Abdus Salam Nadvi, a pious work that according to a vender's blurb "depicts the life sketches and heroic deeds of the companions" and provides both a Historical document and "a source of inspiration for Muslims".
+(Note: Some information about life under the Rashidun comes from The Ways of the Sahabah by Maulana Abdus Salam Nadvi, a work that according to a vender's blurb "depicts the life sketches and heroic deeds of the companions" and provides both a Historical document and "a source of inspiration for Muslims".
 Since the era of the companions coincides with that of the Rashidun (in addition to some decades before and after), the book is a source for not only (traditional claims of) the many virtues of the companions (humility, forbearance, justice, piety, fortitude, etc.) but also taxation and revenue, social welfare, public works, city populations, rights of slaves, etc. under the Rashidun.)

 Choosing the caliph

-According to historians Bosworth Marín and Ayalon, with the exception of Umar, who was appointed by Abu Bakr, the Rashidun caliphs were chosen by a small group of prominent members of the Quraysh tribe called shūrā (شُـوْرَى, lit. 'consultation').
+According to historians Bosworth Marín and Ayalon, with the exception of Umar, who was nominated by Abu Bakr, the Rashidun caliphs were chosen by a small group of prominent members of the Quraysh tribe through shūrā (شُـوْرَى, lit. 'consultation').

-Journalist historian Thomas W. Lippman describes the selection of Abu Bakr as being a choice of "insiders" who presented it to the Muslim community as a "fiat accompli" and argues that this precedent and the failure to establish a "formal system" to select a caliph ensured that "difficulties would arise in the choice of later caliphs".
+Journalist and historian Thomas W. Lippman describes the selection of Abu Bakr as being a choice of "insiders" who presented it to the Muslim community as a "fait accompli" and argues that this precedent and the failure to establish a "formal system" to select a caliph ensured that "difficulties would arise in the choice of later caliphs".

-Fred Donner, in his book The Early Islamic Conquests (1981), describes a standard Arabian practice followed during the early Caliphates were the prominent men of a kinship group, or tribe, gathered after a leader's death and elect a leader from amongst themselves, although there was no specified procedure for this shura, or consultative assembly.
+Fred Donner, in his book The Early Islamic Conquests (1981), describes that the standard Arabian practice followed during the early Caliphates were the prominent men of a kinship group or tribe, gathering after a leader's death and electing a leader from amongst themselves, although there was no specified procedure for the shura, or consultative assembly.
 Candidates were usually from the same lineage as the deceased leader, but they were not necessarily his sons.
 Capable men who would lead well were preferred over an ineffectual direct heir, as there was no basis in the majority Sunni view that the head of state or governor should be chosen based on lineage alone.

-At least two historians (Wilferd Madelung and Jebran Chamieh) deny the Rashidun used shura and describe a more complicated process of selection.
+Two other historians (Wilferd Madelung and Jebran Chamieh) deny that the Rashidun caliphs used the shura and describe a more complicated process of selection.